 - 1 shot (1-1/2 ounce) Captain Morgan's Spiced Rum

-- To make the filling, in a medium sized saucepan, stir together all filling ingredients and bring to a boil.
+- in a medium-sized saucepan, stir together all filling ingredients and bring to a boil.
 Immediately turn heat down to a slow simmer and simmer for 20-30 minutes until mixture has thickened and raisins have plumped.
 Set aside to cool until needed in recipe below.

 - In a large mixing bowl, mix together butter and sugars until creamy.
 Add eggs, one at a time and mix until well blended after each addition.
 Stir in vanilla extract.